PerthAerospaceStudentTeam/Functional_Flight_Storage/usage/testing/README.md

 Data should be able to read after test 1. and 2. have occurred.
 Test 3 will be run with the current increasing until data is able to be read

+A thermal camera will be used to measure the temperature of the chip while running

 # Test Results
 | Chip                       | Test 0 | Test 1 | Test 2 | Test 3 | Test 4 |
 |----------------------------|--------|--------|--------|--------|--------|